KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 const auto constants = registry.ctx<flappy_bird_constants>();
 ```

-Let’s create the sky next, a simple blue rectangle.
+Create the sky as a simple blue rectangle.

-Position is center of the canvas.
+The position is the center of the canvas.

 ```
-// Sky is whole canvas so position is middle of it transform::position_2d pos{canvas_width * 0.5f, canvas_height * 0.5f};
+// The sky is the whole canvas, so the position is in the middle of the canvas transform::position_2d pos{canvas_width * 0.5f, canvas_height * 0.5f};
 ```

-Set the size to whole canvas (other visual elements will appear in the foreground).
+Set the size of the rectangle to the whole canvas (other visual elements will appear in the foreground).

 ```
-// And the size is full canvas math::vec2f size{canvas_width, canvas_height};
+// The size is the full canvas math::vec2f size{canvas_width, canvas_height};
 ```

-Use the `geometry::blueprint_rectangle` again and use `background_color` from defined constants.
+Use the `geometry::blueprint_rectangle` blueprint again and use `background_color` from defined constants.

 ```
 auto sky = geometry::blueprint_rectangle(registry, size, constants.background_color, pos);
 ```

-Set it to appear at `layer<1>` and tag `game_scene`:
+Set the sky rectangle to appear at `layer<1>` and tag the rectangle with `game_scene`.

 ```
 registry.assign<graphics::layer<1>>(sky);
 tag_game_scene(registry, sky);
 ```

-Here is how the whole sky creation snippet looks like:
+The following is the entire sky creation snippet.

 ```
 // Create Sky
 {
-    // Sky is whole canvas so position is middle of it transform::position_2d pos{canvas_width * 0.5f, canvas_height * 0.5f};
+    // The sky is the whole canvas, so the position is in the middle of the canvas transform::position_2d pos{canvas_width * 0.5f, canvas_height * 0.5f};

-    // And the size is full canvas math::vec2f size{canvas_width, canvas_height};
+    // The size is the full canvas math::vec2f size{canvas_width, canvas_height};

     auto sky = geometry::blueprint_rectangle(registry, size, constants.background_color, pos);